ferparra/My-Readwise/pages/The Creative Act (highlights).md

 		- **Tags**: #[[experimentation]]
 	- Art is often the bending, ignoring or breaking of rules.
 However, sometimes the temporary rules and limitations, spark creativity is it focuses the mind ([View Highlight](https://read.readwise.io/read/01gs4ezrt971nrgy9zcf8xw5h8))
 		- **Tags**: #[[art]]
 	- Pay close attention to strong reactions, whether positive or negative.
-There could be deeper meeting there if you seek to understand that strong emotion. ([View Highlight](https://read.readwise.io/read/01gs4ezztf0r6991p5rc0k217h))
+There could be deeper meeting there if you seek to understand that strong [[emotion]]. ([View Highlight](https://read.readwise.io/read/01gs4ezztf0r6991p5rc0k217h))
 		- **Tags**: #[[self-awareness]]
 	- Living in a mode of discovery, rather than assumption, it’s preferable in any situation ([View Highlight](https://read.readwise.io/read/01gs4f0fd21xsweeh7d6qt06gq))
 		- **Tags**: #[[experimentation]]